-The Free University of Bozen/Bolzano champions research at the highest of levels, is committed to excellence and the advancement of knowledge through critical and independent scholarship and values freedom to push the frontiers of knowledge forward.
-Research projects which are interdisciplinary, international or which have local relevance are particularly encouraged.In this respect, the Free University of Bozen/Bolzano endorses research, and is especially committed to promoting young researchers.
-The Office for the Right to Study is in charge for the assignment of places in student halls.
+The Free University of Bozen-Bolzano champions research at the highest of levels, is committed to excellence and the advancement of knowledge through critical and independent scholarship and values freedom to push the frontiers of knowledge forward.

+Student halls of residence of the Province of Bozen-Bolzano.
+The Office for the Right to Study of the Province of Bozen-Bolzano is in charge for the assignment of places in student halls.
 There are 508 places available in Bozen - Bolzano and 115 in Brixen - Bressanone.
 The places are given out on a first-come-first-served basis.
 Therefore, we recommend you to apply as soon as possible.

-The Library of the Free University of Bozen/Bolzano, with its premises in Bozen/Bolzano, Brixen/Bressanone and Bruneck/Brunico, has been created as a multimedia center that serves not only the University’s students and staff but also the local community.
+The Library of the Free University of Bozen-Bolzano, with its campuses in Bozen-Bolzano, Brixen-Bressanone and Bruneck-Brunico, has been created as a multimedia centre that serves not only the University’s students and staff but also the local community.